top of page

 Healing my Inner Child

-I have respect for the lessons I learned growing up in my homeland.
-They helped me survive that environment, truly.
-It was an environment dominated by men who knew "what's good for you".
-In that space, I was expected to follow someone else's path, not my own.
-The environment was riddled with mixed messages like: fear God, yet "you're stupid if you believe in God"; be obedient to earn love, but speak up or risk being left behind; be independent, but don't stand out.
+Looking back, I have respect for the lessons my childhood taught me.
+They helped me survive.
+The world I grew up in was dominated by men who knew "what's good for me".
+I was expected to follow their path, not mine.
+The environment was riddled with mixed messages like: fear God, but "you're stupid if you believe in God"; obey to earn love, but speak up or risk abandonment; be independent, but never stand out.

 From Survival Mode To Thriving

-I’m savoring the love that now lives within me.
-A deep, steady kind of love that comes from knowing I’ve moved beyond survival mode.
-As Dorothy said, "Toto, I've a feeling we are not in Kansas anymore".
-I’ve made peace with the many versions of myself and woven them into something whole.
-Through writing for self-discovery, I’ve found clarity, healing, and the courage to rise above it all.
-And as I step into this new chapter, I share it all with you.
+I am savoring the love that now lives within me.
+A deep, steady current that rises from moving beyond survival mode.
+As Dorothy once said, "Toto, I've a feeling we are not in Kansas anymore".
+I’ve made peace with the many versions of myself, weaving them into something whole.
+Writing has been my compass, helping me discover clarity, healing, and the courage to rise.
+And now, as I step into this new chapter, I share this journey with you.

 Confidently Crowned And Loving My Natural Hair

 My rich, forever sun-kissed skin, receives all sensation of joy and vibrations of laughter.
 Branded in scars from careless plays, I wear my melanin with pride knowing it carries my grit and my might.
-Dr. Bessel Van Der Kolk says the body keeps the score of trauma.
-I say my body keeps the sum of my victories.
-Don't let the skinny figure fool you!
-I had to learn how to wear, style, and present my petite stature in crowds of who's-who and those with many accolades and still radiate.
-I say, this is all mine and I'm the only one who will do it justice!
+Dr. Bessel Van Der Kolk reminds us that the body keeps the score of trauma.
+I say my body keeps the sum of victories.
+My petite frame, once overshadowed in rooms full of perceived power, now radiates presence and authority.
+I wear it with pride.
+I style it with intention.
+I claim it as my own.

 Showing Up For Myself And For You

-And I can admit that my smile is my magnet for finding beauty in you.
-Like electrons bonding one atom to another, every time I show up for myself, I also show up for you.
-So by default, I see you.
-And BOOM! here we are, lifting each other, creating realities of abundance, healing our wounds so we unite in the center of delight.
+Every time I show up for myself, I show up for you.
+A smile becomes a magnet for finding beauty.
+Like electrons bonding one atom to another, we lift each other.
+Creating realities of abundance.
+Healing our wounds so we unite in the center of delight.
 This smile has also afforded us free drinks, tickets, and club entries.
 So, I smile at you and with you.

 A Prosperous Mindset Begins With Self-Love

-Unconditional love has many conditions if not yet felt by the Self.
-And the liberation of the mind without such love is a non-starter.
+Unconditional love must start from within.
+And the liberation of the mind is impossible without it.
 The more I apply that knowledge, the more I find myself open and inventive.
-Alex Osborn who wrote Your Creative Power told me “hold the positive thoughts captive”.
-Though I appreciate the image that creates, it makes me want to go more into rescue mode than into embodiment.
+Alex Osborn, author of Your Creative Power, wrote “hold the positive thoughts captive”.
+Though I appreciate the image that it creates, it makes me want to go more into rescue mode than into embodiment.
 So I reframe it for myself as “arousal in positive thoughts unlocks the valiant in me”.
-That's my path of least resistance.
+That's my path of least resistance, my daily routine, my declaration of independence.

 Black women travel magazine displays a woman in red dress sits on a white chair with a blanket.
 She's smiling, wearing gold accessories, travel with style and purpose.
 Warm wooden floor background.